 Simplifying email management

-Does your team use a group email such as support@ or info@ to manage support queries?
-Hiver can help you set up a shared inbox to manage group emails right from your Gmail or Outlook inbox.
+Does your team use a group email, such as support@ or info@, to manage support queries?
+Hiver can help you set up a shared inbox to manage group emails using an intuitive interface.

 Every incoming customer query can be assigned to a specific team member.
 It’s also possible to track the status of the query till resolution.
 Let’s say a customer reaches out about an urgent issue.
 You can assign the email to the right team member; everyone knows who’s responsible for the reply.
 No more back-and-forth to figure out who’s handling what!